Gamify-IT/chickenshock/README.md

 ### Build

-Build the project like discribed in [this manual](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/unity/build-unity-project.html).
+Build the project like described in [this manual](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/unity/build-unity-project.html).

 Build the Docker-Container
 ```sh